akirachix/Warsan-Informational/README.md

 # Start development server
 npm start
-this will lauch the website i your default browser.
+this will lauch the website in your default browser.

+Open http://localhost:3000/ to view it in your browser.